mtenders/GeneralizedTransferMatrixMethod.jl/docs/src/gettingstarted.md

 The macro has defined a function called "Glass," which returns a structure of type [`Layer`](@ref Layer).
-Additionally, it has created a function `ϵ_Glass`, which is identical to the input function we provided.
+Additionally, it has created a function `ϵ_Glass`, which is identical to the input function we provided:

 ```@example tutorial1
 Glass()